kohana/image/guide/image/examples/upload.md

 ## Controller

 First we need to create a controller that handles the requests for uploading an image.
 We will name it `Controller_Avatar` and accessible through `/avatar` URL.
-Assuming that your project is located in [http://localhost/kohana](http://localhost/kohana), then our avatar controller is at [http://localhost/kohana/avatar](http://localhost/kohana/avatar).
+Assuming that your project is located at [http://localhost/kohana](http://localhost/kohana), then our avatar controller is at [http://localhost/kohana/avatar](http://localhost/kohana/avatar).

 For simplicity, the upload form will be on `index` action and `upload` action will process the uploaded file.
 This is what our controller now looks like.
 Please note that we are not using [Controller_Template], just [Controller].